GustavoPaggiatto/Contacts/README.md

    c.
 SOLID: implementation of some items, such as single responsibility and DI.

    d.
 Hexagonal Archtect: Use of auxiliary layers to format returns (adapter layer) so as not to overload the business layer.

+   e.
+Unity Tests: Test project layer with test cases.

 2. Tecnologies: